EN 13445-3: Shell Thickness, Safety Factors, and Weld Joint Coefficients for Unfired Pressure Vessels

 For Testing Group 3 (z = 0.7), visual examination is the primary requirement for weld quality, with no mandatory volumetric NDE — the thicker wall provides the structural compensation.

-All four EN 13445 parts that are currently ingested — Part 1 (36 chunks), Part 2 (81 chunks), Part 3 (459 chunks), and Part 5 (43 chunks) — are available in the Leide Navigator knowledge base.
-EN 13445-3 is one of the most extensively chunked standards in the corpus, covering shell and head design, DBA methodology, fatigue assessment, creep analysis, and flanged connections in detail.
+All four EN 13445 parts — Part 1, Part 2, Part 3, and Part 5 — are covered by Leide's engineering AI.
+EN 13445-3 is one of the most extensively supported standards, covering shell and head design, DBA methodology, fatigue assessment, creep analysis, and flanged connections in detail.

-Related ingested standards for offshore pressure vessel work include EN 10028-7 (pressure equipment austenitic and duplex steels, 45 chunks) and EN 10204 (material inspection certificate types 3.1 and 3.2, 3 chunks).
+Related standards for offshore pressure vessel work also covered include EN 10028-7 (pressure equipment austenitic and duplex steels) and EN 10204 (material inspection certificate types 3.1 and 3.2).

-Query clause-level questions about shell thickness formulas, weld joint coefficient selection, DBA failure mode assessment, or nozzle reinforcement rules — all covered in the 459-chunk EN 13445-3 corpus.
+Query clause-level questions about shell thickness formulas, weld joint coefficient selection, DBA failure mode assessment, or nozzle reinforcement rules — all covered by Leide's deep EN 13445-3 expertise.
 EN 10028-7 (pressure equipment materials) and EN 13445-1, -2, and -5 are also available.